Futurelearn/prolog_learning_hour/README.markdown

 Each file contains its own instructions and a number of exercises.
-Some of these will ask you to run queries at the console, which you can do with `make console` - this will load all code in the exercise files.
+Some of these will ask you to run queries at the console, which you can do with `make console` - this will automatically load all code in the exercise files so you can query your programs:

     $ make console
     ?- parent(mildred, bob).